Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

         - source: "backend"
           target: "legacy"

 This example will mark all dependencies from the "backend" component to the "legacy" component as "undesirable".
+The `source` and `target` options support regular expressions, for situations where you want to mark all dependencies matching a certain pattern as undesirable.

+It is possible to combine the `undesirale_dependencies` with the [grouping option](#grouping-and-annotating-components-in-architecture-quality).
+This allows for some power user workflows: where you first define groups based on your target architecture, and then define how those groups should communicate with each other.

 You can also use additional options to be more specific about *which type* of dependencies are undesirable:

     architecture:
       undesirable_dependencies: